gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 Management Methods.
 The DTLS Key Management Method uses an API to key the Chunk protection operation function.
-Usage of the DTLS 1.3 handshake for initial mutual authentication and key establishment as well as periodic re-authentication and rekeying with Diffe-Hellman of the DTLS chunk protection is defined in separate documents, (see {{dtls-management-method}}).
+Usage of the DTLS 1.3 handshake for initial mutual authentication and key establishment as well as periodic re-authentication and rekeying with Diffie-Hellman of the DTLS chunk protection is defined in separate documents, (see {{dtls-management-method}}).
 To prevent downgrade attacks affecting the DTLS Key Management negotiation